programminghistorian/ph-submissions/en/drafts/originals/wikidata-for-historians.md

 {% include figure.html filename="en-or-wikidata-for-historians-11.png" alt="Screenshot of the top portion of Wikidata item page for Nasserism, with a red circle indicating the What links here hyperlink in the left hand menu" caption="Figure 11: What links to Nasserism item." %}

-As mentioned earlier, the knowledge base handles concrete facts more convincingly than abstractions.
+As mentioned earlier, the knowledge base handles concrete factoids more convincingly than abstractions.
 But abstraction and ambiguity can also be fascinating.
 For example, if you're researching Egyptian political history, you may be intrigued by Wikidata's claim that Abdel Nasser was associated with progressivism.

 Let's see what a SPARQL query can tell us about how progressivism is described in Wikidata.
 Let's return to the simple "Cats" query example encountered above.